 Here’s an important part of the authoritative parenting style: Even before the teenager skipped school, the parents already explained that they need to attend their classes unless they have permission to be absent.

-They already set their expectation and explained the consequences should those expectations not be met.
+They already set their expectations and explained the consequences, should those expectations not be met.

 Permissive Parenting Style

 In one study called Child Rearing Practices Among Families in Countryside Philippines, investigators found that the highest-ranking parenting style in two participating barangays is the permissive parenting style.

 This parenting style is high in communication, but low in standards.